pokychannel/my-portfolio/README.md

 # hello! :shipit:

 My name is Laura.
-I am a Computer Science nerd who loves to solve logical problems, from silly riddles and rubik's cubes to complex mathematical problems and coding challenges.
+I am a Computer Science graduate who loves to solve logical problems, from silly riddles and rubik's cubes to complex mathematical problems and coding challenges.

 Through out my career, I got the chance to explore and learn about the vast reach of computer